opensource21/fuwesta/fuwesta-sample/Readme.md

  4. Good testability.
  5. Should work smartly together with prototyping.

+__Important__ For test this sample use [lombok](http://jnb.ociweb.com/jnb/jnbJan2010.html#installation), so you must install it for your preferred ide or only compile with maven.

 ##Architecture

 The general structure is front end -> services -> persistence.
 This means: